jvalentini/cld/readme.md

 - Docker installed on your system
 - Make utility (comes pre-installed on Linux/Mac, available via WSL on Windows)
 - A DOCX file with properly formatted questions (see format below)
+- (Optional) GitHub account for CI/CD and automatic deployment

+🔄 CI/CD Pipeline
+This project includes a complete GitHub Actions pipeline that automatically:

+✅ Builds Docker images on every push
+✅ Parses DOCX files to JSON
+✅ Validates output
+✅ Deploys to GitHub Pages
+✅ Runs tests and checks on PRs

 ## 📝 DOCX Format Requirements